Electroneurodiagnostic Technology (END.S.AAS)

 - Department: Allied Health

 The associate degree program in Electroneurodiagnostic Technology prepares competent entry-level Neurodiagnostic Technologists, specializing in Electroencelphagrams (EEG) with additional expertise in the following additional areas: Evoked Potentials (EP); Intraoperative Neuromonitoring (IONM); Nerve Conduction Students (NCS) and Polysomnography (PSG), in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 Electroneurodiagnostic is the allied health care profession that records, monitors, and analyzes nervous system functions to promote the effective treatment of pathologic conditions.
 Technologists record electrical activity arising from the brain, spinal cord, peripheral nerves, somatosensory or motor nerve systems using a variety of techniques and instruments.
 Technologists prepare data and documentation for interpretation by a physician.
 As part of the program, the students will complete a non-paid, supervised health-related practicum in a medical setting.
+A grade of "C" or higher is required in all program courses to remain in the program.
 Note: For students under age 18 there may be restrictions on participating in certain Health Sciences programs.
 Any student under age 18 must contact the program director/department chair to discuss whether he or she may enroll.
+This degree program contains one or more embedded certificates which will be automatically awarded when the certificate requirements are completed.
+If you do not want to receive the embedded certificate(s), please notify Registration and Student Records at email@example.com.

 Sinclair Community College's Electroneurodiagnostic Technology program is accredited by the Commission on Accreditation of Allied Health Education Program (CAAHEP: https://www.caahep.org/Home.aspx).
 The Committee on Accreditation for Education in Neurodiagnostic Technology (CoA-NDT) and CAAHEP's board of Directors recognized the programs substantial compliance with the nationally established accreditation standards.
 Commission on Accreditation of Allied Health Education Programs, 9355 113th St. N, #7709 Seminole, FL 33775 Phone: 727-210-2350 Fax: 727-210-2354